jonlld/user-api/README.md

 `npm run startDev`

 This can be tested with tools such as Postman.
-The DB may be accessed via the `psql` CLI or visual tools such as PGAdmin.
+Your local DB may be accessed via the command line or through visual tools such as PGAdmin.

 ### Automated Tests (Development Only)

-Run the following command to run Mocha/Chai test suite:
+Run the following command to execute automated Mocha/Chai testing suite:

 `npm test`

-Note: Tests reset data in the users table; use for development testing only.
+_Note: Tests reset data in the users table; use for development purposes only._